 Features of Thala Beach Nature Reserve

-Thala Beach Nature Reserve is a privately owned deluxe eco beach resort, situated 38 kilometres North of the city of Cairns and 16 kilometres South of the village of Port Douglas.
-Timber bungalows are scattered amongst a hundred and forty five acres of wooded headland and secluded beaches.
+Thala Beach Nature Reserve is a privately owned deluxe eco retreat situated 38 kilometres north of the city of Cairns (approx 45 mins drive) and 16 kilometres south of the village of Port Douglas (approx 10 mins drive).
+Timber bungalows are scattered amongst 58 hectares of wooded headland and private access beaches.
 It is one of the world’s most beautiful private beach locations.

-The story of the natural history of Australia is unique and Thala nurtures this environment.
-Grass Trees sprout along pathways, their scaly black trunks topped with tufted grassy headdresses, stunted reminders of a land long ago.
+The story of the natural history of Australia is unique, with Thala having a strong connection to the natural environment.
+Thala is accredited with Advanced Eco Tourism credentials.
+Grass trees sprout along pathways, their scaly black trunks topped with tufted grassy headdresses, stunted reminders of a land long ago.
 Slate paving, cut from a nearby quarry, show glimpses of Gondwana in fossils over 400 million years old.

 The main building at this Port Douglas retreat is designed to embrace all the elements of the tropics.
 Built from local timbers, it is open and spacious, allowing the cool sea breezes to flow.
 The polished timber reflects the warm sun of the tropics by day and the soft flicker of lamp light by night.